Insights

 - Ships with an attained GFI falling within Tier II must offset their emissions exceeding the Base Target by purchasing, in addition to the Tier I amount, Surplus Units at market price from ships using low-GHG fuels or by purchasing Remedial Units (USD 380 per GHG tonne) from the registry.

-The details of ZNZ energy sources and technologies, along with the corresponding compensation amounts, will be reviewed every five years and shall comply with the requirements set forth in the guidelines to be developed in the future.
+▶The details of ZNZ energy sources and technologies, as well as the corresponding compensation amounts, will be reviewed every five years and shall comply with the requirements set forth in the guidelines to be developed in the future.

-The fund generated from the IMO mid-term measures will be utilized for various purposes, including providing incentives for alternative-Fuel ships, developing infrastructure for alternative fuel supply in developing country ports, supporting GHG-vulnerable countries such as small island developing states (SIDS) and administrative expenses, etc.
+▶The fund generated from the IMO mid-term measures will be utilized for various uses, including providing incentives for alternative-fuel ships, developing infrastructure for alternative fuel supply in developing country ports, supporting GHG-vulnerable countries such as small island developing states (SIDS) and administrative expenses, etc.

 · Future Impact of Energy-Saving Technologies: Increase vs. Decrease